luizbgomide/sovereign/rules.md

 All traps have some sort of trigger (what sets off the trap), and some sort of effect (like taking damage).
 By default, traps are unreliable - an action that satisfies its trigger only *does* 2/6th of the time, rolled for each triggering action.
 For example, a party of five PCs walking through a cooridor with an unseen tripwire rolls 2-in-6 five times (one for each PC).

+Players bypass or disarm traps through the [Core Gameplay Loop](#core-gameplay-loop), describing ways to not trigger the trap (like wedging a pressure plate) or ways to mitigate the effect of a trap (like clogging the spout of a gas trap).

 ### Doors

 Doors will be *by far* the most common obstacles the party faces.
 Doors often signal the beginning of new areas, making it important to understand how to handle them, as this scenario will occur *frequently*.